buptmiao/buptmiao.github.io/_posts/2013-08-16-code-highlighting-post.md

 ### Fenced Code Blocks

-To modify styling and highlight colors edit `/_sass/_coderay.scss`.
-Line numbers and a few other things can be modified in `_config.yml`.
-Consult [Jekyll's documentation](http://jekyllrb.com/docs/configuration/) for more information.
+To modify styling and highlight colors edit `/assets/less/coderay.less` and compile `main.less` with your favorite preprocessor.
+Or edit `main.css` if that's your thing, the classes you want to modify all begin with `.coderay`.
+Line numbers and a few other things can be modified in `_config.yml` under `coderay`.

 ~~~ css
 #container {